Quocafk12345/JAPANSHOP2/README.md

-# Printing-website-Full-Stack-project
+# JAPANSHOP-website-Full-Stack-project
-It is a grocery store which is made using spring boot , Jsp and servlet.
+It is a JAPANSHOP STORE which is made using spring boot , Jsp and servlet.

 # springboot-sample-app